Evangardner/HorseRace/README.md

 Players that also bet on the winning horse can still receive seconds from the other players who won.

 Every time all four horses pass a stage of the track, one card is pulled randomly from the deck and the corresponding horse is sent back.
+## Troubleshooting/Support
+Please direct all support inquiries and bug reports to AZ@AZ.net
+## FAQs
+### Which horse should I place my bet on?
+This question is extremely common, and for good reason, as betting on the right horse will win you the game.
+The best horse to bet on is the one that will win.
+However, this horse will change between games based on the pseudo random number generator in go.
+If you would like to know which horse to bet on, reverse engineer the randomness algorithm in the language.
+### How many people can play the game?
+Since the player who wins may distribute seconds to themselves, This game can be played with one player at mminimum, and infinitely many players at maximum.
 ## License
 [MIT License](https://github.com/Evangardner/HorseRace/blob/master/LICENSE)